 3. Take It Slow

 If you’re in a brand-new relationship with your partner, be compassionate when bringing up the idea of lasting longer in bed.
-This is one of the biggest sources of anxiety for men, and he almost certainly already knows that he’s not lasting very long.
-Think about the Golden Rule, and imagine how you would want him to talk about any sexual difficulties you have.
-For example, maybe you struggle to reach orgasm with a partner.
+This can be a big source of anxiety for people, especially in a new relationship: imagine how you would want them to talk about any sexual difficulties you have.

 4. Mix Things Up

 You can make things last a lot longer by playing around with the order of the specific activities that are usually a part of your sex life.
-Take breaks from intercourse (or whatever your default activity is), and go back to “foreplay”.
+Take breaks from penetrative intercourse (or whatever your default activity is), and go back to “foreplay.”
 Here’s one example of how a session could look: spend some time giving each other erotic massages.
 Move on to hand jobs.
 Start having intercourse.
 Go back to hand jobs.
 Go back to intercourse.
 Move on to oral sex.
-Masturbate in front of him until you reach orgasm.
+Masturbate in front of your partner until you reach orgasm.
 Go back to intercourse.
-Then finish him off with your mouth.
+Then finish them off with your mouth.
 Switching things up in this way is fun in the moment (it’s so hot not knowing what comes next!), and brings an element of surprise to your sex life.

 5. ...
-And Encourage Him To Mix Up His Strokes, Too
+And Encourage Your Mate To Mix Up Their Strokes, Too

-A lot of men tend to default to hard, fast, and deep thrusts during intercourse, which is a sure-fire way to orgasm quickly.
+A lot of penetrative partners tend to default to hard, fast, and deep thrusts during intercourse, which is a sure-fire way to orgasm quickly.
 It’s better to mix up your strokes.
 Aim for a couple of fast strokes, followed up a couple of long, slow, shallow ones.
-If he’s in control in a particular position, grab his hips and say, “I want you to go really slow for a minute.
+If you're on the bottom, grab their hips and say, “I want you to go really slow for a minute.
 As slowly as you can possibly go.”
 Or try, “I want to feel your whole penis moving in and out of me.
 Pull out as far as you can go.”
-Or, you can show him what you mean by getting into a position where you’re in charge, like woman on top.
+Or, you can show them what you mean by getting into a position where you’re in charge, like on top.

 6. Suggest Optimal Positions

-In that vein, you can also suggest specific positions that can help him slow down and focus on longer, shallower thrusts.
-Some sex positions make it easier for him to last longer, including ones where he can’t get very deep, or ones where you’re in control.
+You can also suggest specific positions that can help your partner slow down and focus on longer, shallower thrusts.
+Some sex positions make it easier to last longer, including ones where they can’t get very deep, or ones where you’re in control.
 Here are some of the positions I suggest: